Getting Updates¶

 docker pull --platform=arm64 photoprism/photoprism:latest

-If you do not have legacy software, we recommend choosing a standard 64-bit Linux distribution as this requires less experience.
-Alternative 32-bit Docker images are provided for ARMv7-based devices.
+If you don't use legacy software, we recommend choosing a standard 64-bit Linux distribution as it requires less experience.
+For ARMv7-based devices, 32-bit images are provided separately.

 Darktable is not included in the ARMv7 version because it is not 32-bit compatible.